25prabhu10/notes/docs/Concepts/Designs/Adapter.md

 # Adapter Design Pattern

-The Adapter Design Pattern, also known as the Wrapper, allows two classes to work together that otherwise would have incompatible interfaces.
+The Adapter Design Pattern, also known as the Wrapper, allows two classes to work together that otherwise would have incompatible interfaces